메인메뉴 바로가기본문으로 바로가기

 Freed from rigid formulas of TV producers and programmers, comedians drifted to YouTube, where they could experiment with fewer constraints.
 While traditional TV comedy was confined to production stages, internet media platforms allow for modest studio set-ups and spontaneous entertainment in different locales.
 Gag Concert unexpectedly made a comeback in November 2023, but it remains to be seen if it can once again attract viewers in an environment that has drastically changed since the show’s heyday.

 Psick University (pisik is an onomatopoeia for a giggle) is at the forefront of a new era.
 Initially, Lee, Kim, and Jung uploaded content that satirized the life of college students, exploring topics such as break-ups and final exams.
 However, the channel soon morphed into a contemporary style of sketch comedy.
 The trio’s breakout came in November 2022.
-Surprised by the high number of foreign viewers, the Psick University founders decided to create a show geared to international audiences.
+Surprised by the high number of foreign viewers, the Psick University founders decided to a show geared to international audiences.
 In THE TALK, the comedians pretended to be global celebrities guests on a TV talk show.
 Adding an international touch, the interviews were primarily done in English by a foreign host.

 The comedy trio exuded a confidence reminiscent of seasoned guests on Western talk shows.
 Their flamboyant style, audacious claim of being the “world’s best comedy group,” and deadpan sincerity expressed in intermittent bursts of Korean and broken English effortlessly gained more attention at home and abroad.